~ 20 MIN READ

 Pro: Great for process flows and working within teams.

-Con: Limited ability to managing resource constraints and link between strategic objectives and KPIs.
+Con: Limited ability to manage resource constraints and link between strategic objectives and KPIs.

 There are many ways to manage tasks within project plans.
 Here are some of the most popular project management methodologies.